Bill Higginson (cricketer)

 Thomas William Higginson, MBE (born 6 November 1936 in Esher, Surrey) is an English former first-class cricketer.

-Known as Bill, he represented Middlesex in three first-class matches and once for L. C. Stevens XI in 1960.
+Known as Bill, he represented Middlesex in three first-class matches and once for L. C. Stevens XI in 1961, against Cambridge University, where Bill batted above Sir Len Hutton.

+He became the youngest ever recipient of the M.C.C> Advanced Coaching Certificate aged only 20.

-He later served as a scorer and umpire.
+He later served as a coach and umpire.
 In later years, he was subsequently awarded the MBE for his community service.